Consignment store (East Asia)

-Consignment store (Chinese: 格仔鋪), is a transformation of flea market; which sets up many transparent boxes in a small shop for people to rent and sell their products.
+Consignment store (Chinese: 格仔鋪) is a transformation of flea market, which sets up many transparent boxes in a small shop for people to rent and sell their products.
 The renters can also treat the boxes as showrooms and display their products or artworks there.
 This kind of shop was originated in Japan and the concept spread in Hong Kong, Taiwan and Macau between 2000 and 2005.
 However, the business environment of consignment shop had deteriorated since 2010.

 History

-Consignment stores were founded in Tokyo's Akihabara shopping district and the idea was originated by Hirai Toshio.
+Consignment stores were founded in Tokyo's Akihabara shopping district and Hirai Toshio originated the idea.
 At that time, second-hand toys and antique toys were mainly sold.
-The store was popular among young men and white-collar workers in Japan when this concept just started and it had aroused the mass media's attention for reporting.
+The store was popular among young men and white-collar workers in Japan when this concept had just started, and it had aroused the mass media's attention for reporting.
 Since the consignment stores became really popular in Japan, the idea developed in Taiwan, Hong Kong and Macau.
-In 2001, the first consignment store in Taipei was established in Ximending (Chinese:西 門 町).
+In 2001, the first consignment store in Taipei was established in Ximending (Chinese:西門町).
 The first consignment store in Hong Kong was set up in 2000 in Central, however, since this selling concept was not well known and accepted by citizens at that time thus the store was closed after a short period of time.
 The concept became popular in Hong Kong in around 2005.
-Consignment stores started appearing in Mongkok gradually and almost 100 stores were opened within one year.
-In 2007, this concept was spread to different cities in Mainland China such as Guangzhou and Shenzhen.
+Consignment stores started appearing in Mongkok gradually, and almost 100 stores were opened within one year.
+In 2007, this concept was spread to different cities in mainland China, such as Guangzhou and Shenzhen.

 Location

 Most of the consignment stores are located in shopping malls in crowded districts.
-For example, some are located in Lucky Plaza (Sha Tin); and Sino Centre (Mong Kok).
+For example, some are located in Lucky Plaza (Sha Tin) and Sino Centre (Mong Kok).
 These places are selected because of the low rent rate and the high popularity among young generation.
 Together with convenient transportation, it is beneficial for both shoppers and renters to sell and buy the products.